shatha893/Notes/pen_testing/linux/linux.md

 ## The command `strings`

+## The command `script`

+script command in Linux is used to make typescript or record all the terminal activities

+## Using `2>/dev/null`
+* We can put it at the end of each command if we want to show only the successful output.

 <!-- FOOTNOTES -->
 <!-- [^1]: I'm not sure if it replaces the content with the provided content or does it add to it? <span style='color:red'>(Check it out!)</span>